gabeklavans/Team-UhhIDK/README.md

 # Team-UhhIDK
 CS 411 Fall 2019 project group

+Our app, My Yearly Footprint, will help you calculate your yearly greenhouse gas emissions from driving and suggest more eco-friendly ways to travel.
 Maybe you'll drive a little less!

 ## Instructions for testing